Nominations for 2022-2023 Outreach Collections

 |Faith Alliance for Climate Solutions (FACS)||April||Interfaith group of 70+ places of worship organized to implement climate change solutions in No.VA & statewide.
 Advocacy efforts at local and state levels have impacted growth of solar energy, carbon reduction.||Green Sanctuary/Marsha White & Mary Rose Janya|

 |Mamatoto Village||May||Reduces Black maternal and infant mortality through services for women of color and their families during & post- pregnancy.
 Creates career pathways in maternal health.||Racial Justice Committee/Jenn Carlson|

 |A Farm Less Ordinary||June||Provides meaningful employment in a supportive environment for adults with developmental & intellectual disabilities.
 Sustainable methods used to grow vegetables.
 Partners w/ local food bank.||Debbie Cohen|

 If you have any questions, please contact Outreach Collection Program Coordinator Nancy D or [email protected].

-In 2019-20, AUUC members and friends contributed $21,152 to the twelve nonprofit organizations selected by the congregation.
-You can now see a list of organizations AUUC has supported in the past on the Outreach Collections Archive page.
+In 2020-21, AUUC members and friends contributed $15,588.15 to the twelve nonprofit organizations selected by the congregation.
+You can see lists of organizations AUUC supported in the past two years on the Outreach Collections Archive page.

-New option!
-Donate on AUUC’s website https://accotinkuu.org/ by clicking “donate” in the upper right corner, and in the Donations of Generosity section click on the “Monthly Outreach Offerings” box.
+Donate on AUUC’s website accotinkuu.org by clicking “donate” in the upper right corner, and in the Donations of Generosity section click on the “Monthly Outreach Offerings” box.

-Or, mail your check payable to AUUC with “Outreach Offering” on the memo line to Accotink UU Church, 10125 Lakehaven Court, Burke, VA 22015.
+Or, mail your check payable to AUUC with the organization named in the memo line to Accotink UU Church, 10125 Lakehaven Court, Burke, VA 22015.
 Thank you!